kdxiao/rgla/README.md

-# rgm - Rust Graphics Maths
+# rgla - Rust Graphical Linear Algebra
 I wrote this linear algebra library to familiarize myself with the graphics pipeline.
 It's quite unoptimized at the moment.

 ## Features